 The IIHS evaluated seven different midsize vehicles using its updated side crash test, including the 2022 Subaru Outback crossover and a variety of midsize sedans including the 2022 model-year VW Jetta, Hyundai Sonata, Honda Accord, Toyota Camry, Nissan Altima and Chevy Malibu.
 Only the Outback achieved the best-possible rating of ‘Good’, with the vehicle’s higher intrusion levels helping to protect passengers in T-bone-style side-impact crashes.

-The Sonata and Jetta received an overall rating of ‘Average’, while the According received a rating of ‘Marginal’ and the Camry, Altima and Malibu were all deemed ‘Poor’.
+The Sonata and Jetta received an overall rating of ‘Average’, while the Accord received a rating of ‘Marginal’ and the Camry, Altima and Malibu were all deemed ‘Poor’.
 Of the three lowest-rated vehicles, the Malibu performed the worst, receiving the worst-possible rating for structure and safety cage integrity and its ability to prevent head and neck injury.
-The Altima had a similarly poor performance, but managed to protect rear seat passengers more effectively and was thus rated one position above the Malibu.
+The Altima had a similarly poor performance, but managed to protect rear-seat passengers more effectively and was thus rated one position above the Malibu.

 The IIHS had this to say about the Camry, Altima and Malibu’s side-impact crash test performance: